 - cystic fibrosis, an inherited condition that damages the lungs and other organs by causing thick secretions

 - interstitial lung disease, a condition that involves scarring of lung tissue

 - lung cancer

-- pertussis, which is also known as whooping cough
+- pertussis, a bacterial infection which is also known as whooping cough

-- sarcoidosis, which is clusters of inflamed cells that form in the lungs and other parts of the body
+- sarcoidosis, which consists of clusters of inflamed cells, known as granulomas, that form in the lungs and other parts of the body

 Along with the cough, you might have other symptoms, depending on the cause.
 Common symptoms that often go along with a chronic cough include:

 - a feeling of liquid dripping down the back of your throat